Does Bitwise sponsor H-1B workers?

 Summary

-Bitwise has filed 42 Labor Condition Applications (LCA) in FY2026 Q2, with a focus on roles such as Sr. Application Engineer and Lead Data Engineer, predominantly located in Schaumburg, IL.
+Bitwise has filed 42 Labor Condition Applications (LCA) in FY2026 Q2, with a notable focus on roles such as Sr. Application Engineer and Lead Data Engineer.
+All applications are concentrated in Schaumburg, IL.
 The median salary for these positions is $113,175, with a range from $81,411 to $184,000.
 Of the applications, 28 were certified while 14 were withdrawn.
-Notably, there are no PERM applications recorded for this employer.
-It's important to remember that LCA certification does not guarantee USCIS H-1B petition approval, and PERM certification does not equate to green card approval.
-This information is not legal advice.
+It's important to note that LCA certification does not equate to USCIS H-1B petition approval, and the absence of PERM filings indicates no current green card applications.
+Always consult a professional for specific legal advice.

 Sources